Things to do

 on Seville's Maestranza Bullring began and continued for over a century.

-Its capacity for 12,500 spectators does not make it the largest bullring
+Its capacity for 12,500 spectators

-in the world, but many consider it to be the most beautiful.
-The distinctive
+to be the most beautiful.
+The distinctive neo-Classical gleaming white

-neo-Classical gleaming white façade with its clean geometric lines
+façade with its clean geometric lines and Roman arches outlined

-and Roman arches outlined in yellow ochre, its elaborately fashioned "Prince's
+in yellow ochre, its elaborately fashioned "Prince's Gate" (which every

-Maestranza a monumental "plaza de toros" that has given wing to legend,
+monumental "plaza de toros" that has given wing to legend, film and theater. |

 Although the art or ritual